orientechnologies/orientdb-docs/Upgrade.md

 - HTTP Network Protocol: [OrientDB REST](OrientDB-REST.md)

 ## Migrate from LOCAL storage engine to PLOCAL
 Starting from version 1.5.x OrientDB comes with a brand new storage engine: PLOCAL (Paginated LOCAL).
-It's persistent like the LOCAL, but stores information in different way.
-Below the main differences with LOCAL:
+It's persistent like the LOCAL, but stores information in a different way.
+Below are the main differences with LOCAL:
  - records are stored in cluster files, while with LOCAL was split between cluster and data-segments
  - more durable than LOCAL because the append-on-write mode
  - minor contention locks on writes: this means more concurrency
  - it doesn't use Memory Mapping techniques (MMap) so the behavior is more "predictable"

-To migrate your LOCAL storage to the new PLOCAL you've to export and reimport the database using PLOCAL as storage engine.
+To migrate your LOCAL storage to the new PLOCAL, you need to export and reimport the database using PLOCAL as storage engine.
 Follow the steps below:

 1) open a new shell (Linux/Mac) or a Command Prompt (Windows)